hamzahanafi11/corridor-game/README.md

 Building a simple corridor game.
 Feel free to contributes with me :)

-You can also do some pull requests
+You can also send pull requests

 TODO :